suchyta1/Valarauko/README.md

 * `DBoverwrite` -- overwrite the existing `dbname` if it already exists.

-Also, unless you're running small test jobs, and you understand what you're doing, don't mess with the cleanings parameters.
+Also, unless you're running small test jobs, and you understand what you're doing, don't mess with the hidden cleaning parameters.
 You can easily fill entire disks if you do.